On the Distribution of Points of Valuation 1 for a Polynomial in Two Variables: Indicator random variables for valuation greater than

-Also for $k\geq 2$, we note that $m_{k,1}$ is bounded by a constant depending on $f$.
-This is because, for $k=2$, we can use Bezout's theorem to bound $m_{k,2}$ by the number of solutions of the following system of $4$ equations in $4$ unknowns
+Also, for $k\geq 2$, we note that $o_k(f,p)$ is bounded by a constant depending on $f$.
+This is because, for $k=2$, we can bound $o_{k}(f,p)$ by the number of solutions of the following system of $4$ equations in $4$ unknowns

-For the case $k>2$, there are more equations than there are unknowns and in general there are no solutions.
-In either case, $m_{k,1}/p\rightarrow 0$ as $p\rightarrow\infty$.
+and Bezout's theorem gives a bound on this number depending only on $f$ and independent of $p$.
+For the case $k>2$, there are more equations than there are unknowns and, in general, there are no solutions.
+In either case, $o_k(f,p)/p\rightarrow 0$ as $p\rightarrow\infty$.
 Using this and Conjecture \ref{conj1} in equation \eqref{eq-prop5}, we get the required result for $k\geq 2$. \end{proof}